-In the final analysis, consumers have for the most part been able to judge for themselves and have determined that a device that contains only four non-carcinogenic ingredients, allows consumer control of nicotine and costs less than either tobacco cigarettes or pharmaceutical smoking cessation products.
+In the final analysis, consumers have for the most part been able to judge for themselves and have determined that a device that contains only four non-carcinogenic ingredients.
+It allows consumer control of nicotine and costs less than either tobacco cigarettes or pharmaceutical smoking cessation products.

 Although experts from across the nation, including the medical and executive director of the American Council on Science & Health, Gilbert Ross MD, have come staunchly to the defense of electronic cigarettes, the attacks continue.

 He says that simply asking that the purchaser verify age is not reliable or a strong enough deterrent to minors who wish to purchase e-cigarettes.
-For this reason, he has proposed a law (AB 1500) that restricts online sellers to delivering e cigs only to brick and mortar e cig suppliers who would act as a middle man and check IDs.
+For this reason, he has proposed a law (AB 1500) that restricts online sellers to delivering e-cigs only to brick and mortar e-cig suppliers who would act as a middle man and check IDs.

-While concern about minors is certainly a noble thing, it is actually a misguided concern.
-E cig statistics gathered by the Center for Disease Control (CDC)as recently as September 2013 reveal that the use of electronic cigarettes doubled from 2011 to 2013.
-Simultaneously, 75% of minors who reported using e cigs also reported using tobacco cigarettes.
-Clearly, the huge increase in e cigs use cannot be accounted for by minors.
+While concern about minors is certainly a noble thing, it is a misguided concern.
+E-cig statistics gathered by the Center for Disease Control (CDC)as recently as September 2013 reveal that the use of electronic cigarettes doubled from 2011 to 2013.
+Simultaneously, 75% of minors who reported using e-cigs also reported using tobacco cigarettes.
+The huge increase in e-cig use cannot be accounted for by minors.

 The fact is Dickenson is more likely to be motivated by tax revenue than by concern for minors.
-While the state cannot collect state sales taxes from out of state online retailers, it can indeed impose very stiff taxes on brick and mortar smoke shops and vaping shops.
+While the state cannot collect state sales taxes from out of state online retailers. it can indeed impose very stiff taxes on brick and mortar smoke shops and vaping shops.

 This situation can easily be seen as exploitation and victimization of people who are addicted to nicotine and attempting to take control of their lives and their health.
 People who are addicted to cigarettes are very familiar with the sensation of being owned by the addiction.

 What is vaping and why is it better than smoking?

-Vaping is the use of an electronic device known as an e cig, personal vaporizer or electronic cigarette in the place of a tobacco cigarette.
-The device consists of a lithium ion battery, a cartridge containing flavored nicotine liquid and an atomizer to heat the liquid into an odorless vapor.
+Vaping is the use of an electronic device known as an e-cig, personal vaporizer or electronic cigarette in the place of a tobacco cigarette.
+The device consists of a lithium-ion battery, a cartridge containing flavored nicotine liquid and an atomizer to heat the liquid into an odorless vapor.
 This vapor does not linger in the air or cause annoyance and harm to others.

-This can range from a very high amount to none at all, and many vapers have taken control of their addiction to nicotine by gradually tapering use of nicotine until they are simply enjoying the e cig nicotine free.
+This can range from a very high amount to none at all, and many vapers have taken control of their addiction to nicotine by gradually tapering the use of nicotine until they are simply enjoying the e-cig nicotine free.
 This gives formerly addicted tobacco users a great deal of empowerment and a new lease on life.

 In addition to providing smokers with a safer smoking alternative, vaporizers provide smokers with a more affordable smoking alternative.
-Including both the initial cost of start up kit and the ongoing expense of supplies, many vapers report spending less than half the amount of money they formerly spent on tobacco products.
+Including both the initial cost of start-up kit and the ongoing expense of supplies, many vapers report spending less than half the amount of money they formerly spent on tobacco products.

-When you consider that, in addition to being a healthier alternative to tobacco cigarettes, e cigs are also a safer alternative, this is a very good thing indeed.
+When you consider that, in addition to being a healthier alternative to tobacco cigarettes, e-cigs are also a safer alternative, this is a very good thing indeed.
 The majority of accidental fires around the world are caused by tobacco cigarettes.
 This represents a tremendous loss of property and lives.
 With vaporizers, there is no flame, so there is no fire.